 Ecorys / the PINK PMU, regularly requires service providers to support the implementation of the project.
 For procurements done under this programme, Ecorys will ensure full compliance with Swiss Procurement Law as per the principles of transparency, economic efficiency, competition and equal treatment.
 Opportunities will be advertised in various media and documentation made available here.

-Current procurements under PINK:
+Current opportunities with PINK: